Barb horse: History

-The Barb is now bred primarily in Morocco, Algeria, Spain and southern France.
+The Barb is now bred primarily in Algeria, Morocco, Spain and southern France.
 Due to difficult economic times in North Africa, the number of purebred Barbs is decreasing.
 The World Organization of the Barb Horse, founded in Algeria in 1987, was formed to promote and preserve the breed.
 In 2014, the International Equestrian Federation recognized the Barb horse as their Horse of Honor at the World Equestrian Games in Normandy.